MontanaFlossCo/Flint-Documentation/guides/shortcuts.md

 ## Overview

 Siri Shortcuts are introduced in iOS 12, with some support on watchOS 5.
+The `Action` pattern used throughout Flint provides all the benefits of contextual logging, analytics, permissions and feature flagging for Shortcuts and Intents.

 The term Shortcuts and the app Shortcuts are heavily overloaded and confusing, so it helps to be clear what is meant and what is possible.

+### Siri Predictions expose common actions through

-* When users perform actions in your app, you can expose Siri Shortcuts which iOS will use for predictions and allow users to trigger further actions at a later point, using either `NSUserActivity` in your app or a custom `INIntent` in a separate extension to your app
+When users perform actions in your app, you can expose Siri Shortcuts which iOS will use for predictions and allow users to trigger further actions at a later point, using either `NSUserActivity` in your app or a custom `INIntent` in a separate extension to your app.

+### Voice Shortcuts allow users to trigger your actions with a custom phrase

-* Your app can offer a "suggested invocation phrase" so that when the user wants to create a new Siri voice-trigger or your action there is a relevant phrase to prompt the user
+Your app can offer a "suggested invocation phrase" so that when the user wants to create a new Siri voice-trigger or your action there is a relevant phrase to prompt the user.
+You can show the standard UI to add the shortcut and record their phrase.

+### Intent Extensions perform your actions in the background

-* Your app can implement a Siri Intents extension that can execute Intent-based shortcuts in the background, without running your app, and either speak or show the results to the user, or direct them to open your app to continue the action somehow if there is a reason for this (e.g. high memory requirements)
+Your app can implement a Siri Intents extension that can execute Intent-based shortcuts in the background, without running your app, and either speak or show the results to the user, or direct them to open your app to continue the action somehow if there is a reason for this (e.g. high memory requirements).

+### The Shortcuts app can invoke your actions inside workflows

-* Users can trigger your app's `NSUserActivity` or custom `INIntent`-based shortcut from within a Shortcuts app "shortcut", also known as a workflow, to create their own custom automations.
-App shortcuts that are not implemented in an Intent extension will open your app mid-workflow, thus terminating the workflow
+Users can trigger your app's `NSUserActivity` or custom `INIntent`-based shortcut from within a Shortcuts app "shortcut", also known as a workflow, to create their own custom automations.
+App shortcuts that are not implemented in an Intent extension will open your app mid-workflow, thus terminating the workflow.

+### Donating shortcuts to the system

-* Your app can "donate" specific shortcuts it thinks the user will find useful
+Your app can "donate" specific shortcuts it thinks the user will find useful.
+This feeds the prediction system and the list of shortcuts available to the user in Shortcuts app and Settings.

+### Show relevant shortcuts on Apple Watch

-* Your app can also donate "relevant shortcuts" that may be shown on the Siri watch face on Apple Watch based on time, location or user activity
+Your app can also donate "relevant shortcuts" that may be shown on the Siri watch face on an Apple Watch based on time, location or user activity.

+### You choose what to support

 Your app does not need to support all of these possibilities.
-As of Flint ea-1.0.4, you can easily expose `NSUserActivity`-based actions as shortctus.
+As of Flint ea-1.0.4, you can easily expose `NSUserActivity`-based actions as shortcuts.
 Release ea-1.0.5 supports both activities as shortcuts and custom `INIntent` extensions.

-Your app does not need to support all of these possibilities.
-As of Flint ea-1.0.4, you can easily expose `NSUserActivity`-based actions as shortcuts therefore allowing scenarios (1), (2) and (4).

 For further details on how Shortcuts can be used on iOS, [see Apple's tech note](https://support.apple.com/en-gb/HT209055).

 ## Adding basic support for Siri Shortcuts using Activities

 The simplest way to add basic support for iOS 12 Siri Shortcuts is to use Flint's [Activities](activities.md) to auto-publish an `NSUserActivity`.
+Once your `Action` is set up for this already, you have minimal work to do for the user to be able to trigger that action from Siri via a voice shortcut, Siri prediction or in the Shortcuts app.

-All you need to do is supply a suggested invocation phrase.
+All you need to do is supply a suggested invocation phrase and add `prediction` support if you want that.
 The Action will then become visible to the user in the Siri Shortcuts section of the Settings app.
-You can also show the “Add Voice Shortcut” UI from your app to let the user create their voice shortcut there and then.
+You can also show the “Add Voice Shortcut” UI from your app to let the user create a voice shortcut there and then.

-These shortcuts will always open your app and Flint will dispatch them.
+These shortcuts will **always open your app** and Flint will dispatch them as it does [Activities](activities.md).

 To turn an `Action` that supports activities into an activity that the system can use for Siri prediction and voice shortcuts you need to:

 1. Include `.prediction` in your Action’s `activityTypes`
 2. Add a value for `suggestedInvocationPhrase` — or set this property on the activity in your Action’s `prepareActivity()` function
-3. Optional: show the Add Voice Shortcut UI by calling `addVoiceShortcut(for:presenter:)`
+3. Optional: show the Add Voice Shortcut UI by calling `addVoiceShortcut(for:presenter:)` on the action binding
 4. Make sure you have support for Activities in your app delegate; namely your `application(continueActivity:...)` implementation must call `Flint.continueActivity(...)` (see [Activities](activities.md))

+(We’ll assume you have the [Activities](activities.md) feature of Flint enabled)

 Here’s an example of such an action: